DUNE-DAQ/drunc_ui/docs/controller.md

 while the `hostname` needs to be requested via the `process manager`, which involves a probably unwanted cross application dependency at least for now.

-This page has no dynamic behaviour to care about and, contrary to the [application tree overview](#applications-tree-overview), it does not depend on Shoelace and therefore will work correctly even without internet access at runtime.
+This page has no dynamic behaviour to care about and, contrary to the [application tree overview], it does not depend on Shoelace and therefore will work correctly even without internet access at runtime.

 [drunc documentation]: https://github.com/DUNE-DAQ/drunc/wiki/FSM
 [Shoelace tree component]: https://shoelace.style/components/tree
+[applications tree page]: #application-tree-page
+[application tree overview]: #applications-tree-overview
+[process manager]: process_manager.md#message-feed